rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 m!( oa[ m[i[x0] i[x1]] ] oa[] oa[m[] m[]]; ob[y0] );
 ```

-This can be thought of as a tree structure that loosely matches the `TokenTree`
+This can be thought of as a tree structure that loosely matches the token
-of the captured items.
+`Group` of the captured items.

 ```text